by Elizabeth ScottSummary: Life. Death. And...Love?

-Source: I borrowed a Kindle copy from my local library.
+Source: I received a copy from NetGalley

 Add to Goodreads